 I am a qualified barrister and solicitor, and prior to entering Parliament was principal of a public relations company.

 Since 1987, I have been privileged to represent the East Coast Bays electorate in Parliament.
 Over this time I have held several portfolios including Housing, Tourism, Customs, and ACC.
 I am currently the Minister of Foreign Affairs and Minister for Sport and Recreation.

 The Browns Bay Electorate Office is your first stop for advice and assistance with issues you might have with government departments or within the electorate.
-Electorate staff (Alexis and Erica) are available during office hours to help solve individual problems as well as explain how you could be affected by new government policies and initiatives.
+Electorate staff (Erica and Victoria) are available during office hours to help solve individual problems as well as explain how you could be affected by new government policies and initiatives.
 Constituents are encouraged to offer comments or opinions on national or local matters.

 - Murray McCully